brihernandez/GunsAndBullets2/README.md

 A normal bullet uses the `CalculateBulletMotion` and `RunHitDetection` functions to step through its motion and hit detection in a `FixedUpdate` function.
 Since these functions do **not** rely on the current state of the bullet, they can be used by other classes to simulate a bullet and have it step through all of its normal code, using its properties.

-In this project, the `Gun` class has a `GetPredictedImpactPont` function which does exactly this.
+In this project, the `Gun` class has a `GetPredictedImpactPoint()` function which does exactly this.
 This simulates a shot from the gun with the guns own parameters, and the bullet prefab that it uses.

-Since the `GetPredictedImpactPoint` function is using exactly the same hit detection and motion functions that the bullet itself uses, any additions to bullet motion such as complex drag models or hit detection will automatically be used.
+Since the `GetPredictedImpactPoint()` function is using exactly the same hit detection and motion functions that the bullet itself uses, any additions to bullet motion such as complex drag models or hit detection will automatically be used.

-The smaller the timestep passed into the `GetPredictedImpactPoint` function, the more accurate the prediction.
+The smaller the timestep passed into the `GetPredictedImpactPoint()` function, the more accurate the prediction.
 To get the most accurate prediction, use the same timestep as the [Physics timestep set in Project Settings](https://docs.unity3d.com/Manual/class-TimeManager.html).
 Be aware that this can become an expensive function, especially for long lasting bullets at low timesteps, since it is essentially running the entire bullet's lifetime in the course of one frame.

+In order to use Prediction, `UseAccurateBallistics` must be set to true!

+Prediction is meant to be used against static objects such as terrain and buildings.
+It will not predict an impact point against a target in motion.

 ```csharp
 while (simTime < maxSimTime && !willHitSomething)